MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ```

 ### Sticky
-Whereas attachable entities may have their `Motion` set to `Animated`, `Sticky` entites work best when set to `Grabbable`.
+Whereas attachable entities may have their `Motion` set to `Animated`, `Sticky` entities work best when set to `Grabbable`.
 Upon releasing the held entity, it will attach to where the collision occurs between the active collider and the [Attachable By](#attachable-by) permitted player.

 #### Stick To
 The following is a list of player body parts that the attachable entity may stick to.